Part 1: Setting up a Proxmox Cluster

 A cartoon illustration of four happy servers linked together as a Proxmox Cluster.

-After acquiring four HP EliteDesk 800 G3 PCs from eBay, the first phase of my home data center project was getting them from bare metal to a fully functioning, clustered virtualisation platform.
+After acquiring four HP EliteDesk 800 G3 PCs from eBay, the first phase of my home data center project was getting them from bare metal to a fully functioning, clustered platform.

 Each server came with: